-5. This white and orange and mustard mid century lamp from Etsy seller lavintagefurnishings will also pop off the dark wall and coordinates well with the blond furniture while also adding more color to the space.
+5. This white and orange and mustard mid century lamp (now sold) from Etsy seller lavintagefurnishings will also pop off the dark wall and coordinates well with the blond furniture while also adding more color to the space.

 So there you have it Robert, two ways to design a room around your retro blond dressers without refinishing them.
 Of course we’ll be interested to see what you decide and as always, would love to see pictures of the final results!